On a volume invariant of 3-manifolds: Introduction

 Figures~\ref{fig:m003}--\ref{fig:m034} were created using KLO~\cite{KLO}.

-MK and ST thank the Max-Planck-Institut f\"ur Mathematik in Bonn, where parts of this work were carried out, for its hospitality.
-MK is partially supported by the SFB/TRR 191 \textit{Symplectic Structures in Geometry, Algebra and Dynamics}, funded by the DFG (Projektnummer 281071066 - TRR 191).
+MK, AR, and ST thank the Max-Planck-Institut f\"ur Mathematik in Bonn, where parts of this work were carried out, for its hospitality.
+MK was supported by the SFB/TRR 191 \textit{Symplectic Structures in Geometry, Algebra and Dynamics}, funded by the DFG (Projektnummer 281071066 - TRR 191) and is now supported by a Ram\'on y Cajal grant (RYC2023-043251-I) and by project PID2024-157173NB-I00 funded by MCIN/AEI/10.13039/501100011033, ESF+ and FEDER, EU; and by a VII Plan Propio de Investigaci\'on y Transferencia (SOL2025-36103) of the University of Sevilla.
 Research of JS and ST is supported in part under the Australian Research Council's Discovery funding scheme (project number DP190102259).
 JS thanks Michael Joswig and Technische Universit\"at Berlin, where parts of this work were carried out, for their hospitality.
 ET is supported by an Australian Government Research Training Program (RTP) Scholarship.